Duchy of Trakai: History

 After the demise of Gediminas in December 1337, the Duchy of Lithuania was divided into two parts: Grand Duke Algirdas ruled Vilnius and the Eastern Aukštaitija while his brother Kęstutis received the Duchy of Trakai.
+The ruler of the Duchy of Vilnius also was the Grand Duke of Lithuania.

 Lithuanian Civil Wars

 1381–1384

 In 1382, during the Lithuanian Civil War, Kęstutis was imprisoned at the Kreva Castle and died.
 His nephew Skirgaila was named the new Duke of Trakai by his brother Grand Duke Jogaila.

 1389–1392

 Vytautas, son of Kęstutis, then waged a new Lithuanian Civil War to regain his patrimony in Trakai and seize power in Lithuania.
 The war was ended by the Ostrów Agreement on August 4, 1392.
 The agreement transferred the Duchy from Skirgaila to Vytautas.

 Union of Horodło in 1413

 On October 2, 1413, Vilnius and Trakai Voivodeships were created by the Union of Horodło from the Duchy of Trakai.
 The voivodeships were ruled by an appointed official and not by the dukes.